-Oldcastle Infrastructure migrates its SQL Server and NetSuite data into Snowflake and enables business-wide analysis in Tableau, delivering a $25M ROI.
+Oldcastle Infrastructure, a CRH Company, migrates its SQL Server and NetSuite data with Fivetran and enables business-wide analysis in Tableau, delivering a $25M ROI.

-After abandoning a costly warehousing project, Oldcastle Infrastructure migrated its on-prem SQL Server and NetSuite data into Snowflake, saving the company $360,000 and enabling business-wide analysis in Tableau.
+After abandoning a costly warehousing project, Oldcastle Infrastructure, a CRH Company, migrated its on-prem SQL Server and NetSuite data into Snowflake, saving the company $360,000 and enabling business-wide analysis in Tableau.

 Fivetran handles the NetSuite API better than other solutions and loads the data into Snowflake quickly and reliably.